sebastiendamaye/deephunter/docs/plugins/write_your_own.rst

 Python file
 ===========

-The python file should be stored in the `plugins` folder and have the same name (extension excluded) as the plugin name in the database (Connector table).
-It should contain all mandatory methods.
+- The python file should be stored in the `plugins` folder and have the same name (extension excluded) as the plugin name in the database (Connector table).
+- The plugin name shoud not contain any space or special characters.
+Only use lowercase letters.
+- It should contain all mandatory methods.

 Methods are listed below (M/O = Mandatory / Optional).